Ivan Cavaleiro

 A product of Benfica's youth system, he was part of the club's domestic treble in the 2013–14 season.
 After one-year spells with Deportivo La Coruña (Spain) and Monaco he went on to spend most of his career in England with Wolverhampton Wanderers and Fulham, signing with the former in 2016.

-Cavaleiro earned 63 caps for Portugal at youth level all categories comprised, scoring 13 goals.
+Cavaleiro earned 63 caps for Portugal at youth level across all age groups, scoring 13 goals.
 He made his senior international debut in 2014.

 Club career

 Benfica

 Born in Vila Franca de Xira, Lisbon District, Cavaleiro played youth football for five clubs, notably representing S.L.
 Benfica from ages 13–18, a loan spell notwithstanding.
 He made his senior debut in the 2012–13 season, playing his first Segunda Liga match with the reserves on 11 August 2012 against S.C.
 Braga B. The following weekend he scored his first goal(s) as a professional, grabbing a brace in a 4–2 away win over C.D.
 Feirense, and added another two before the end of the month in a 6–0 home rout of C.F.
 Os Belenenses; he finished his first year with 38 appearances and 12 goals, helping his team to the seventh position.

 Cavaleiro started his second season with Benfica B in fashion, netting seven times in ten matches and earning the Second Division Player of the Month award for August/September.
-He made his official debut for the main squad on 19 October 2013, playing the full 90 minutes against CD Cinfães in the third round in the Taça de Portugal and assisting Ola John for the game's only goal.
+He made his official debut for the main squad on 19 October 2013, playing the full 90 minutes against CD Cinfães in the third round of the Taça de Portugal and assisting Ola John for the game's only goal.
 He appeared in his maiden match in the UEFA Champions League four days later, playing the second half of a 1–1 home draw with Olympiacos F.C. in the group stage.

-On 15 January 2014, Cavaleiro scored his first competitive goal for Benfica, the last in a 2–0 win against Leixões S.C. in the campaign's Taça da Liga.
+On 15 January 2014, Cavaleiro scored his first competitive goal for Benfica, the last in a 2–0 win against Leixões S.C. in that campaign's Taça da Liga.
 On 7 August, he was loaned to Deportivo de La Coruña of the Spanish La Liga for one year, making his debut on the first matchday and opening the scoring in a 2–1 defeat at Granada CF.

 Monaco

 On 10 July 2015, Cavaleiro joined AS Monaco FC on a permanent deal until 2020, for a transfer fee rumoured to be €15 million.
-He made his debut on the 28th, starting in a 3–1 away win over BSC Young Boys in the third qualifying round of the Champions League, and scored his first goal in the second leg, opening a 4–0 victory at the Stade Louis II.
+He made his debut on the 28th, starting in a 3–1 away win over BSC Young Boys in the Champions League third qualifying round, and scored his first goal in the second leg, opening a 4–0 victory at the Stade Louis II.